yi213-robotic/yi213-robotic/README.md

 Ph.D. in Robotics and AI at the University of New Hampshire.

 My research centers on **efficient planning algorithms for trustworthy robotic autonomy**.
-I develop algorithmic and theoretical foundations that enable autonomous systems to act safely, reliably, and efficiently in complex settings.
+I develop algorithmic and theoretical foundations that enable autonomous robotic systems to act safely, reliably, and efficiently in complex settings.

 ## Research Pillars